from The Open University

 This unit presents information about how Scottish healthcare institutions were influenced by the underlying social, economic, political and cultural contexts.

 In the seventeenth and eighteenth centuries, a series of innovative models of the body was produced, from the mechanical to the mathematical to the sensible.
 As groundbreaking anatomical investigation and physiological experimentation were carried out, the map of the body changed, and different parts (vessels, glands, nerves) acquired visibility and became the focus of much research.

-This study unit is an adapted extract from the Open University course A218.
+This free course is an adapted extract from the Open University course A218.

 Originally published: Thursday, 17th October 2013

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
 Full details can be found in the Acknowledgements section.